Soro82/horse-riding/README.md

 There are pictures in the Gallery page of people horse riding in the different types of horse riding.
 The feedback page allows the user to tell us what type of horse riding they enjoy.

+## Wireframes

+I used [Balsamiq](https://balsamiq.com/) to create wireframes for my website to plan the layout of the pages.
+I found this very useful when I started writing the code for the website.

+* Mobile View

+  * Home
+  * Gallery
+  * Feedback

+* Tablet View

+  * Home
+  * Gallery
+  * Feedback

+* Laptop/Desktop View

+  * Home
+  * Gallery
+  * Feedback

 ## Features

 * Navigation